Creating a Rental Property LLC in Florida

 • Trust vs. LLC: Using a trust for holding rental properties primarily aids in estate planning, allowing for the seamless transfer of assets while providing a degree of asset protection.
 However, trusts aren’t designed for the hands-on business management needed for active rental operations.
 An LLC, on the other hand, offers comprehensive liability protection and flexibility in business management, making it more suitable for those actively involved in their property rental businesses.

 • Corporation vs. LLC: A corporation is beneficial for real estate investors looking for strong liability protection and the ability to raise funds through the issuance of shares.
-However, it faces double taxation — first on earnings at the corporate level and again on dividends to shareholders — unless it opts for S corp status to allow pass-through taxation.
+However, it faces double taxation — first on earnings at the corporate level and again on dividends to shareholders — unless it opts for S corp status (please see our What is an S Corp? page) to allow pass-through taxation.
 An LLC avoids this double taxation, providing liability protection while allowing profits to be taxed only at the personal level, offering a simpler and often more tax-efficient structure for small- to medium-sized property owners.

-We can help you form your rental property LLC today
+We can help you form your rental property LLC in Florida

 Starting an LLC can feel overwhelming, but it doesn’t have to be a solo endeavor.
 Here at ZenBusiness, we specialize in helping small business owners handle the red tape side of business.
 Whether you need help starting your LLC, staying compliant year round, writing a business plan, or anything in between, we’ve got you covered.
 Let us tackle the paperwork so you can focus on what you love: managing beautiful rental properties.